trivago/cucable-plugin/README.md

 This plugin does the following:

-- Generate single [Cucumber](https://cucumber.io) features containing one single scenario each
-- Convert scenario outlines into separate scenarios
+- Generate single [Cucumber](https://cucumber.io) features containing one single scenario each (scenario outlines are also split up into separate scenarios)
 - Generating [Cucumber](https://cucumber.io) runners
   - for every generated "single scenario" feature file or
   - for multiple generated "single scenario" feature files